 Welcome!
-I am a sociology Ph.D. candidate at North Carolina State University with an interest in work and organizations, social inequalities, research methods, theory, social psychology, and political sociology.
+I am a sociology Ph.D. candidate at North Carolina State University with an interest in work and organizations, race/class/gender inequality, diversity, research methods, social psychology, and political sociology.

-My dissertation research employs a relational and social-psychological perspective to examine perceptions of diversity across individuals (of different race-gender social groups) who work in a high-tech organization.
-In particular, it examines how individuals variously define diversity, perceive relational dynamics in their workplace, and perceive the role of diversity in tech culture.
+My dissertation research employs a relational and social-psychological perspective to examine how employees (of different race-gender social groups) who work in a high-tech organization perceive and attach meaning to diversity.
+In particular, it examines how employees construct the meaning of diversity generally, within the context of their work organization, and within the context of the high-tech industry.

-In other current research projects, I examine the role of gendered job mobility networks in reproducing job segregation and the influence of employment security on racially unequal job satisfaction.
+In other current research projects, I likewise examine inequality from a relational perspective, studying, for example, the subjective costs of online job candidate screening and the role of gendered job mobility networks in reproducing job segregation.